Soneritics/GenericSystemAPI/README.md

 # GenericSystemAPI
-API for the Soneritics Generic System
+API for the GenericSystem project